-The Servicer must provide any records, information, data or documents as requested by the MPF Bank, MPF Provider, Master Servicer, and/or Ginnie Mae in a timely manner, within the time frame provided for in the Guides or in the request itself, as applicable.
+The Servicer must provide any records, information, data, or documents as requested by the MPF Bank, MPF Provider, Master Servicer, Ginnie Mae, or a designee of one of them, in a timely manner, within the time frame provided for in the Guides or in the request itself, as applicable.
+Such requests include quarterly quality control servicing review requests. the Servicer is required to address and resolve any deficiencies identified through any such request within the timeframe provided for by the requestor or their designee.